Main Content Region

 • Waxing and waning symptoms

-May I fail a student with a disability?
+Can a student with disabilities fail a course?

-Yes.
-It is possible to fail a student with a disability.
+Yes it is possible to fail a student with a disability, and that is part of access too.
 The laws mandate access to education, not guaranteed academic success.
-When an instructor has provided reasonable academic accommodations, that are required to comply with the law, and the student does not meet the course requirements, then failing a student is proper and lawful.
-The following is a compliance checklist that may be helpful:
+When an instructor has provided reasonable academic accommodations, and the student does not meet the course requirements, then access for that student includes feedback on performance same as any other student.

 Can an instructor forbid a student with a disability from using a recording device in class?